-- a) bring their own from the U.S. which involves changing the SIM card and/or the U.S. plan coverage; or - b) work with IAP to rent a phone for the program duration.
+- a) bring their own from the U.S. which involves changing the SIM card and/or the U.S. plan coverage; or - b) work with IAP Financial Specialists to rent a phone for the program duration.

 Expenses related to obtaining and maintaining the cell phone will be covered by IAP.
 All personal usage charges are the responsibility of the PL and cannot be paid using program funds.
-You should report your phone number to IAP as soon as you have it either prior to departure or upon arrival in country.
+You should report your phone number to your Study Abroad Advisor (SAA) as soon as you have it either prior to departure or upon arrival in country.